Final Fantasy 16 Release Date: When is Final Fantasy XVI coming out?

 We finally have a release date for Final Fantasy 16.
 Here's what we know about the Final Fantasy 16 release date.

-Final Fantasy 16 will be coming out as a PS5 console exclusive and on PC in Summer 2023.
-It is expected that the game will be a timed console exclusive to the PS5 and will eventually arrive on the Xbox series of consoles – although this isn’t confirmed in any way.
+Final Fantasy 16 will be coming out as a PS5 console exclusive on June 22, 2023.
+The game is a timed console exclusive to the PS5 and will eventually arrive on the Xbox series of consoles as well as PC.
+However, an article by PlayStation involving the game's producer Naoki Yoshida that other releases of the game will take “more than six months” to come out.

 Final Fantasy 16 is the next game in the long-standing series of RPG titles from Square Enix.
 The latest game in the series features a very gritty, very mature theme, featuring medieval fantasy kingdoms embroiled in war, using espers, magic, and different kinds of weaponry to do battle.